teracrafts/huefy-sdk-ios/README.md

 # Huefy SDK

-Multi-language SDKs for the Huefy email sending platform.
+Multi-language SDKs for Huefy - App Mail Templates platform.

 ## Overview

-Huefy SDK provides production-ready libraries for sending emails through the Huefy API across multiple programming languages.
+Huefy SDK provides production-ready libraries for App Mail Templates across multiple programming languages.
+Create, manage, and send template-based emails with dynamic data substitution using template keys.
 Each SDK provides idiomatic interfaces while maintaining consistent functionality across all supported platforms.

 **🚀 All SDKs are complete and ready for production use!**